haydenbleasel/next-forge/README.md

 yarn create next-app --example https://github.com/beskar-co/forge
 ```

+Once it is downloaded, rename `.env.example` to `.env.local`.
+This will turn the example environment variables into your local ones.
+This file is not committed to GitHub by default (and shouldn't be).

-Once it is downloaded, run the development server with `yarn dev`, then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, run the development server with `yarn dev`, then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.